dragunxwho13/OceanNova/README.md

 - Follow the existing style and linting rules for TypeScript and Python.
 - Add unit tests and integration tests for any new pipeline components.

----

-## License & citation

-- Add your license file (e.g., MIT, Apache-2.0).
-If no license is present, indicate preferred license here.
-- When citing OCEANNOVA in publications, include:
-  - Project name, repository URL, and a short description of the model and dataset used.

----

-## Maintainers / Contact

 - Maintainer: dragunxwho13 (GitHub)
 - For issues and feature requests: open an issue in this repository.